Today I’ll be sharing how I made DIY resin agate!

 Here’s some affiliate links for embossing products.
 Amazon sells embossing kits that come with a heat gun.
 You can use the heat gun for resin art too. ( I use an embossing gun for my resin art)

-Making your Cheese board molds + Area Prep:
+Making your molds for you agate board + Area Prep:

-How to make the White Resin Cheese Board :
+How to make the White Resin Agate Board :

-Creating the second layer on your white cheese board:
+Creating the second layer on your white slice :

-Adding your third and final layer to the white cheese board!
+Adding your third and final layer to the white agate board!

 Okay after about 2-3 hours of setting time your resin should be pretty tacky.
 This is when you’ll know it’s ready for the third layer.
 I mixed half a cup of resin and mixed a small batch of white resin.
 For the third and final layer I made diagonal lines but this time in the opposite direction from the previous layer.
 I then gently added the rest of the clear resin in between and popped any bubbles with the heat gun.
 Video shows more footage ( scroll down for video)..
 I also added a tiny bit of very pail horizontal lines to the very tip top.
 That’s it!
 I waited 24 hours before removing it from the plastic and the mold should slip right off.
 Then simply use some clippers to trim your edges.